mailjet/api-documentation/guides/_send-api.md

           },
           Subject: "Your email flight plan!",
           TextPart: "Dear passenger 1, welcome to Mailjet!
 May the delivery force be with you!",
-          HtmlPart: "<h3>Dear passenger 1, welcome to Mailjet!</h3><br />May the delivery force be with you!", },
+          HTMLPart: "<h3>Dear passenger 1, welcome to Mailjet!</h3><br />May the delivery force be with you!", },
         InfoSendMail {
           FromEmail: "pilot@mailjet.com",